 STEP #4: Fill Your List in with Fast Foods

-My dietitian version of Fast Foods are ready to go, healthy, whole foods that require little to no extra prep but can turn your staple ingredients above into completely different meals!
+My dietitian version of Fast Foods are ready to go, healthy, whole foods that require little to no extra prep but can turn your 6 core meal prep ingredients into completely different meals!

-Examples of some of my Fast Foods this Week: red thai curry paste, coconut milk, avocado, red onion, peanut butter, soy sauce, bin of arugula, corn tortillas, whole grain burger buns, cherry tomatoes, cumin, and soy.
+Examples of some of my Fast Foods this Week: red thai curry paste, coconut milk, avocado, red onion, peanut butter, soy sauce, bin of arugula, corn tortillas, whole grain burger buns, cherry tomatoes, cumin.

 Action Step: Go back to your grocery list and fill the appropriate columns in with the “Fast Foods” you need to make your meals complete!